“If you don't control your mind, someone else will.” John Allston.

 Prof. Mark Bishop spoke with us on an MLST interview in 2022.
 He is an autopoietic enactivist.
 The main difference between his position and the FEP folks is the focus on biology, autopoiesis (biological autonomy through self-producing and self-maintaining systems) and importantly, phenomenology (importance of subjective experience in understanding cognition).
 Mark discusses 4E cognition and, interestingly drew a distinction between that enquiry and the extended version from Clark and Chalmers, which he described as representationalism and functionalism “via the back door”.

 In my opinion, the biggest shift in psychology between political right and left is ascribing agency to the individual (right) vs collective (left).
 Or in FEP terms, it means an “internalist-leaning” vs “externalist-leaning” account of cognition.
-Libertarians worry about the government stealing their agency because they think agency is pointillistic and malleable, people on the left think that we don’t have any agency anyway and governance should focus on causes rather than effects.
+Libertarians worry about the government stealing their agency because they think agency is pointillistic and malleable, people on the left think that we don’t have any individual agency anyway and governance should focus on causes rather than effects.

 I got significant pushback, because there is still shedloads of “wiggle room” for how we interpret agency, even between FEP adherents.